rufuspollock/econ/README.txt

 ## For Developers

-Running tests: we use py.test for running test.
+Running tests: we use py.test for running tests.